Badges of trade

 If the sale is to pay off a business loan then this would be considered to be trading and subject to income tax on the profit.

 – intention of making a profit is necessary for trading.

 For example, selling cars at a loss just to get immediate cash will not be considered trading, but waiting to sell cars at a price that will earn a profit will indicate trading.

 On 1 May, Tony was made redundant from his job as a marketing executive.

 Tony decided to purchase a house for £180,000.

-Tony lived in the house as his main residence while living there he refurbished it at a cost of £27,700, the renovations were completed on 10 August.
+Tony lived in the house as his main residence whilst living there he refurbished it at a cost of £27,700.
+The renovations were completed on 10 August.